Top 20 Windows PowerShell Commands for Administrators

 PS C:\WINDOWS\system32> Get-ChildItem

-Below command list out directories up to depth 2
+Below command lists out directories up to depth 2

 PS C:\WINDOWS\system32> Get-ChildItem -Path C:\Windows -Depth 2

-(17) Get-Process command used to list out processes on a local computer.
+(17) Get-Process command is used to list out processes on a local computer

 PS C:\WINDOWS\system32> Get-Process

-(18) Restart-Service command used to stop and again start the service on a computer.
+(18) Restart-Service command is used to stop and again start the service on a computer

 PS C:\WINDOWS\system32> Restart-Service -Name Themes

-(19) Remove-Item command used to delete all files within a directory without being prompted for each deletion.
+(19) The Remove-Item command is used to delete all files within a directory without being prompted for each deletion

 PS C:\WINDOWS\system32> Remove-Item C:\test –Recurse

-(20) To display the top 20 updated processes list sort by CPU by using while loop functionality
+(20) To display the top 20 updated processes list sorted by CPU by using while loop functionality

 PS C:\WINDOWS\system32> while (1) { ps | sort -desc cpu | select -first 20; sleep -seconds 10; cls }